-Our eight independent schools educate boys and girls between 11 and 18.
+Our ten independent schools educate boys and girls between 11 and 18.
 Ranked as ‘high quality’ and ‘outstanding’, the schools teach many pupils with a range of complex needs, who have struggled in previous education placements.
-Our dedicated Education Team is made up of well-qualified teachers and teaching assistants with the skills and experience needed to handle the most challenging behaviour and to meet the individual learning needs of each young person, including those with cognitive difficulties.
+Each school has a dedicated Headteacher, supported by qualified teachers and teaching assistants.
+They have the skills and experience needed to handle the most challenging behaviour and to meet the individual learning needs of each young person, including those with cognitive difficulties.

 Our Head of Education, supported by our Deputy Head of Education, are involved from referral onwards, making sure all educational needs are pulled together and put in place, regardless of the education setting.
 Our schools and homes work closely to achieve positive outcomes for all the young people we care for.
 This joined-up approach alongside our positive behaviour management help us to re-engage even the most hard to reach young people.
 We have high expectations of our young people; not only of their attendance and grades, but also their spiritual, moral, social and cultural development.

 We believe the best way to help young people is to set clear, consistent boundaries and expectations, placing a real value on education and aspiring to more in life.
 We underpin all this with our safeguarding expertise: keeping young people safe while teaching them the skills to reduce their own risk and make better more informed decisions.